 Paul writes of a change all of us are aware of, and that is, as we mature, our outlook, our understanding, and our perception of things change.
 A simple example might be our perception of the elementary school building that we went to as a child.
 As a child, the building seemed large and imposing, but viewing it maybe twenty years later as an adult, the perspective of the building is that it is nondescript and small.
 Well, why?
 It is because of a multitude of experiences we had in between, past and present; it has altered our judgment.

 In terms of perspective, it is though we are looking at it through different eyes.
 But the reality is nothing has really changed except our ability to judge.

-Now "elementary" means "dealing with or arising from the simplest fact of a subject."
+"Elementary" means "dealing with or arising from the simplest facts of a subject."
 Its synonyms are "rudimentary" and "simple."
 The subject for this evening's sermon is basic to the process of preparation for the Kingdom of God.